AYA-BACHA/Customer-Churn-Prediction/README.md

 The target variable is:

-* `0` → Customer stays
-* `1` → Customer churns
+No  → 0
+Yes → 1

+### Data preprocessing

+`TotalCharges` was converted to a numerical variable, with invalid values identified as missing values.

+After preprocessing, the final dataset contained:

+**7,032 customers**

+with the cleaned data used for analysis and modeling.

-> **Note:** The original customer dataset is not included in this public repository.
+> The original customer dataset is not included in this repository.

+---

-## Exploratory Data Analysis
+# Exploratory Data Analysis

-The analysis focused on identifying patterns associated with customer churn.
+The analysis focused on understanding which customer characteristics were associated with churn.

-Some of the most important factors explored were:
+Some of the main variables investigated were:

-* **Tenure**
-* **Monthly Charges**
-* **Contract Type**
-* Number of subscribed services
-* Customer service characteristics

-The analysis showed that churn behavior is not uniform across customers and that several customer characteristics can provide useful predictive signals.
+### Tenure

+Customer tenure was analyzed to understand how churn behavior changes depending on how long a customer has been with the company.

+### Monthly Charges

+Monthly charges were examined as a potential indicator of customer churn behavior.

+### Contract Type

+Contract type was one of the key variables explored because customers under different contract structures can exhibit different churn patterns.

+Other service-related variables were also considered during the analysis.

+---

-## Feature Engineering
+# Feature Engineering

-Additional features were explored to provide the models with more useful information, including:
+Additional features were created to provide the models with more useful information.

-* `tenure_band` — groups customers according to their tenure
+Examples include:

+### `tenure_band`

+Groups customers into different tenure ranges.

+### `charges_per_month`

-* `charges_per_month` — derived from customer charge information
+A derived feature based on customer charge information.

+### `num_services`

-* `num_services` — number of subscribed services
+Represents the number of subscribed services associated with a customer.

-Categorical variables were also encoded so they could be used by the machine learning models.
+Categorical variables were also encoded so that they could be used by machine learning models.

-## Models
+---

+# Model Development

-Several classification approaches were explored and compared during the project, including:
+Several classification approaches were explored during the project, including:

 * Logistic Regression
 * Decision Tree